mohamedahmed770/Auto-VMAF-Encoder/README.md

 ### Installation & Configuration

 1.  **Clone the Repository**
     This is the main step.
-It will download the script, the banner font, the configuration examples, and the **required VMAF model file** all at once.
+It will download the script, configuration settings (config.ini), and the **required VMAF model file** all at once.
     ```bash
     git clone [https://github.com/Snickrr/Auto-VMAF-Encoder.git](https://github.com/Snickrr/Auto-VMAF-Encoder.git)
     cd Auto-VMAF-Encoder